Automotive Equipment Repair

 - Increase safety

-Western Pump’s automotive equipment services are designed to reduce downtime, minimize repair costs, improve shop safety, and extend the lifespan of your most expensive equipment.
+Western Pump’s automotive equipment repair and services are designed to reduce downtime, minimize repair costs, improve shop safety, and extend the lifespan of your most expensive equipment.
 Well-maintained equipment can also lower energy bills and insurance premiums.

 We offer repair services, inspections, and preventative maintenance programs for all automotive equipment, including: